peccu/lp-php-miniseries/README.md

 	littleprinter-pub/editions/3.html
 	littleprinter-pub/editions/4.png

 As this suggests, you create a single image for each daily edition of your publication.
+Each file should be named with only a number, followed by the file extension, which in this case is `.png`.
 (There's also a `.html` file in there; we'll come on to those soon.)
+Be sure to use only a plain number for the file names.
+These are OK:

+	1.png
+	10.png
+	387968.png

+But these won't work:

+	01.png
+	10_funny.png
+	part-387968.png

 Each image should be 384 pixels wide, PNG format, and black-and-white (no greys).
 You can read more about these details in the [Style Guide](http://remote.bergcloud.com/developers/style_guide/).

-So, delete those four example files, and replace them with your numbered images.
+So, delete all four of those example files, and replace them with your numbered images.
+(Don't forget to upload them to your webserver!)
 There's no need to stop at 4; use as many as you like, numbered sequentially.
 You can look at the URLs we tried earlier to see if everything's OK.
 For example, these URLs

 	http://www.example.com/littleprinter-pub/edition/?delivery_count=0
 	http://www.example.com/littleprinter-pub/edition/?delivery_count=1